therkildsen-lab/user-guide/content/docs/Programming/jupyter.md

+---
-# Automating your Jupyter Notebook as a Website
+title: Jupyter Notebooks as Websites
+type: docs
+sidebar:
+  open: true
+---

 ## Preface
 Pavel had this wild idea of tracking his workflow for a project in a Jupyter notebook